Annual Filing Season Program

 The following unenrolled preparers are exempt from the AFTR course and test requirement because they have passed other recognized state or national competency tests covering federal tax matters:

 The Annual Federal Tax Refresher (AFTR) course is a six-hour course accompanied by a 100 question multiple choice knowledge-based comprehension test.
 A passing score of 70% must be obtained and the test must be completed in 3 hours or less.
-Preparers can retake the test as many times as is needed to pass.
+IRS parameters require a limit to the number of test attempts.
+The AFTR Comprehension Test must be passed within six (6) attempts.
 You must complete the course before taking the test.

 The course is structured into three domains: